National Center for Computational Sciences: Eagle (2000–2005)

 Eagle was a 184-node IBM RS/6000 SP operated by the Computer Science and Mathematics Division of ORNL.
-It had 176 Winterhawk-II “thin” nodes, each with four 375 MHz Power3-II processors and 2GB of memory.
+It had 176 Winterhawk-II “thin” nodes, each with four 375 MHz Power3-II processors and 2 GB of memory.
 Eagle also had eight Winterhawk-II “wide” nodes - each with two 375 MHz Power3-II processors and 2 GB of memory—for use as filesystem servers and other infrastructure tasks.
 Eagle’s estimated computational power was greater than 1 teraflop in the compute partition.

 Falcon (2000)

 Falcon was a 64-node Compaq AlphaServer SC operated by the CCS and acquired as part of an early-evaluation project.
 It had four 667 MHz Alpha EV67 processors with 2 GB of memory per node and 2 TB of Fiber Channel disk attached, resulting in an estimated computational power of 342 gigaflops.

 Cheetah (2001–2008)

 Cheetah was a 4.5 TF IBM pSeries System operated by the CCS.
 The compute partition of Cheetah included 27 p690 nodes, each with thirty-two 1.3 GHz Power4 processors.
 The login and I/O partitions together included 8 p655 nodes, each with four 1.7 GHz Power4 processors.
 All nodes were connected via IBM’s Federation interconnect.

 The Power4 memory hierarchy consisted of three levels of cache.
 The first and second levels were on the Power4 chip (two processors to a chip).
 Level-1 instruction cache was 128 KB (64 KB per processor) and the data cache was 64 KB (32 KB per processor.)
 The level-2 cache was 1.5 MB shared between the two processors.
 The level 3 cache was 32 MB and was off-chip.
 There were 16 chips per node, or 32 processors.

 Most of Cheetah’s compute nodes had 32 GB of memory.
 Five had 64 GB of memory and two had 128 GB of memory.
 Some of the nodes in Cheetah had approximately 160 GB of local disk space that could be used as temporary scratch space.

 In June 2002, Cheetah was ranked the eighth-fastest computer in the world, according to TOP500, the semi-annual list of the world's top supercomputers.